 David Gauke has recently confirmed that he will bring in legislation to reform the divorce laws in England and Wales in the next session of Parliament.
 The proposed reform would remove the need to allocate blame for the breakdown of the marriage and simplify the divorce process so that separating couples would not have to wait for years to obtain a divorce.

-I consider this to be a momentous step forward and in the words of David Gauke “when a marriage has irretrievably broken down, the law should not frustrate achieving better outcomes, especially for children”.
+I consider this to be a momentous step forward for family law and in the words of David Gauke “when a marriage has irretrievably broken down, the law should not frustrate achieving better outcomes, especially for children”.